nolanlawson/resources-for-mastodon-newbies/README.md

 Resources for Mastodon newbies
 =====

-A partial list of articles and information to get you started with [Mastodon](http://mastodon.social/).
+A partial list of links and tips to help you get started with [Mastodon](http://mastodon.social/).

 ## Articles and guides